asrajavel/Interview-Prep/README.md

   - 'ohh will this test case pass'
 - Try to solve it without looking at the solution first.
   - Even in the worst case - you will end up discovering ways that don't work, and understand why they don't work.
+- Even after I successfully solve a question, I read the official editorial.
+It might have more ways to solve the question.

 ### Mix everything
 - Don't do LeetCode for 2 months, then do system design for the next 1 month.
 You will start forgetting LeetCode by the time you finish system design.
 This will cause panic.